 Who does not know about the Statue of Liberty?
 It is a monument that is globally famous and every one of us have dreamt of visiting it sometime in our lives.
 The statue is shown in the movies, websites and newspapers.
-Whenever someone talks about US, the Statue of Liberty is the first thing that comes to our minds.
-Well, I had an opportunity to visit this amazing marvel when I was on the East Coast US and Canada Highlights tour.
+Whenever someone talks about the US, the Statue of Liberty is the first thing that comes to our minds.
+Well, I had an opportunity to visit New York City and I especially did not want to miss this amazing marvel when I was on the East Coast US and Canada Highlights tour.

 For my travel stories from the US, refer USA section.

 This article may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
 For full information, please see our affiliate disclaimer here.